flikites/flux-mini-fdm-akash/README.md

 # flux-mini-fdm-akash
 SDL to deploy a Flux Mini Domain Management Instance For Any Flux App (Load Balancer)

+Flux makes it easy to spawn a large number of instances for your docker applications.

+This docker image allows you to self host a load balancer and automatically update it with all of the instances of your deployed Flux app.
+(Docker application)

 # Instructions

 ```/etc/letsencrypt``` is persisted to store generated certs